Why You Should Incorporate Link Diversity in your SEO

 Citations and Directories

 Citations and niche directories are very common ways of earning links for both local and affiliate websites.
 You submit your business’s information to a website that accumulates, stores, and catalogues listings for people looking for specific services.
+They are a very easy way to get backlinks for local SEO purposes.

 Citations and directories make great pillow links because they are natural for real businesses to get, they can add location and niche relevance, and they are free (or cheap) and easy to get.